nikhilraog/Spamfilter/README.md

 **********------------------------------------------------****************

 Please note in case og Logistic regression, the program take lot of time to complete execution.
-I did test run on Amazon ec2 to get its executaion speed up.
+I did test run on Amazon ec2 to get its execution speed up.